…a management methodology that helps ensure that the company focuses efforts on the same important issues throughout the organization

-When used within SAFe, OKRs can help to support the Core Values of transparency and alignment between the Enterprise and Portfolio strategy, and the work of the Agile Release Trains and Agile Teams to deliver on this strategy.
-Additionally, OKRs can be applied to measure organizational improvement activities, including the desired outcomes for the SAFe transformation itself.
+When used within SAFe, OKRs can help to support the Core Values of transparency and alignment between the Enterprise and Portfolio strategy and the work of the Agile Release Trains and Agile Teams to deliver on this strategy.
+Additionally, OKRs can be applied to measure organizational improvement activities, including the desired outcomes for the SAFe transformation.

 While this article describes opportunities to apply OKRs within SAFe, their usage is optional, apart from the strong recommendation to use them to describe portfolio Strategic Themes.
 If a decision is taken to apply OKRs, these must be applied within an environment conducive to their success.
 The benefits of OKRs will only be realized where planning and delivery are incremental, ensuring the ability to respond to the continuous feedback that OKRs provide.
-Enterprises that still employ traditional development methods, with an upfront commitment to large batches of work, will often struggle to reap the benefits of OKRs.
-We will conclude this article with a special caveat where OKRs do not work as well as you might anticipate.
+Enterprises still employing traditional development methods, with an upfront commitment to large batches of work, will often struggle to reap the benefits of OKRs.
+We will conclude this article with a special caveat where OKRs do not work as well as might have been anticipated.

 Since their invention by Andy Grove at Intel and the subsequent, well-publicized adoption at Google in 1999, many leading technology companies have embraced Objectives and Key Results (OKRs).
-They are used to create aspirational goals that drive higher organizational performance and employee engagement .
+They create aspirational goals that drive higher organizational performance and employee engagement .

-The simplicity of OKRs goes a long way to explaining their popularity.
-The ‘Objective’ defines the business outcome that you are striving to achieve.
+The simplicity of OKRs goes a long way toward explaining their popularity.
+The ‘Objective’ defines the business outcome you strive to achieve.
 The ‘Key Results’ are the measurable success criteria used to track progress toward the objective.
-For each objective, there is typically between two to five key results .
-An example OKR, used to define a SAFe strategic theme, is shown below in Figure 1.
+For each objective, there are typically between two to five key results .
+An example of an OKR used to define a SAFe strategic theme is shown in Figure 1.

 Writing Well-formed OKRs

-Well-written OKRs can be effective in aligning individuals and teams to measurable outcomes, but poorly written OKRs may have the opposite effect.
-Common anti-patterns include describing business as usual activities in place of aspirational goals, focusing on outputs rather than outcomes, and defining key results that describe a list of tasks or deliverables.
+Well-written OKRs can effectively align individuals and teams to measurable outcomes, but poorly written OKRs may have the opposite effect.
+Common anti-patterns include describing business-as-usual activities in place of aspirational goals, focusing on outputs rather than outcomes, and defining key results that describe a list of tasks or deliverables.